sohail-777/imagify/README.md

 use the code copy it and paste it in the index.css and make the entire font-family of the code to outfit

 .always use capital letters for function component names like only the first letter shoud be capital

+.add routing by using BrowserRouter in the main.jsx file